Home

 Hi, Sam!

-It's forbidden to exceed gross weight, yes.
 Generally speaking, the car's brakes and suspension are not capable of handling more than the listed weight.
 But many people run into exactly the same problem you have, which is that you need more battery than your car can hold.
 Which is to say, gross weight often does get exceeded by electric car converters.
-Maybe even more often than not; )

-The thing is, a heavy car doesn't look any different on the outside (the fat Porsche in the picture notwithstanding!), so people are tempted to ignore gross weight and just carry on loading her up with batteries.
+The thing is, a heavy car doesn't look any different on the outside (the fat Porsche in the picture notwithstanding!), so people are tempted to ignore gross weight and just carry on loading her up with lead batteries.

-Don't be tempted.
+Hopefully you won't be tempted.
 Here's why: When you inadvertently back into the neighbor's Denali and cause $15,000 worth of damage to the left front fender...

-...your insurance company will pretend they don't know you (they certainly didn't insure a car that exceeded gross weight limits!), and those nice neighbors will sue the pants (the house, and the kids' college fund) off you.
+...your insurance company will pretend they don't know you (they certainly didn't insure a car that exceeded gross weight limits!), and those formerly nice neighbors will sue the pants (the house, and the kids' college fund) off you.

 Good luck!